Free Scottish Coloring Pages for Kids

 Books About Scotland for Kids

-If you want to go a little deeper after coloring, these books have been great conversation starters in our house:
+If you want to explore Scotland beyond the coloring pages, these books have been great conversation starters in our house:

 Edinburgh Castle for Kids: Fun Facts and Amazing Activities.
 We read this one alongside the castle coloring page, and it really helped bring the history to life.
 The mix of facts and little activities made it feel more interactive, especially for kids who like to get hands-on.